episource/jekyll-asset_bundler/README.md

 Default: `false`.

+### named_bundles:

+Specifies one or more named bundles to be created.
+No markup is created for named bundles, so these must be referenced manually.

+Named bundles are especially useful, when not referenced statically, but loaded dynamically.
+Otherwise, consider using anonymous bundles (defined inline as liquid block) instead.

+The file extension of the bundle name must match the content type (currently either `js` or `css`).

+    named_bundles:
+        first_bundle.js:
+            - path/to/file.js
+            - other/file.js
+        second_bundle.js:
+            - path/to/file.js
+            - path/to/other.js

+Default: `{}` (none).

 ### dev:

 **NOTE:** In v0.10 and earlier, dev mode was not enabled automatically for `--auto` or `--watch` mode.

 If set to true, enables dev mode.
-When dev mode is active, no bundles are created and all the referenced files are included individually without modification.
+When dev mode is active, no anonymous bundles (defined as liquid block) are created and all the referenced files are included individually without modification.
+Nevertheless, named bundles (defined in `_config.yml` using the `named_bundles` option) are created and merged, but no compression will be applied.

 Dev mode is also automatically enabled when using `jekyll server`, `jekyll --watch` or when a top level configuration key: `dev` is set to true.

-Default: `false`.

-### bundle_name:

-Overrides bundle name.
-When false, MD5 hash of the content is used instead.

 Default: `false`.